aamrits/frontend-interview-questions/javascript-concepts.md

 </div>

 #### QA23
-### ✍JavaScript's new features in ES7, ES8, and beyond
+### ☘️ JavaScript's new features in ES7, ES8, and beyond

 <div align="right">